 Study Abroad Programs

-Students in the School of Business Administration (SBA) may participate in the University of Dayton Summer Study Abroad Programs as well as Semester Exchange Programs with partners throughout the world.
-Details on both these programs can be found at www.udayton.edu/edabroad and brief descriptions are provided below.
+Students in the School of Business Administration (SBA) may participate in the University of Dayton Study Abroad Programs, which include Summer and Winter Courses, Semester-long Programs, Integrated Learning, Cross-Cultural Experiences, and Internships.
+Details on these programs can be found at www.udayton.edu/edabroad and brief descriptions are provided below.
 Students may also study abroad at universities that are not affiliated with the University of Dayton as long as they receive prior written approval from the UD Center for International Programs and their academic advisor.

 Semester Exchange Programs

-Students may also wish to spend an extended time studying overseas.
-For those students, UD provides several opportunities to take classes with one of our foreign exchange partners throughout the world.
-Exchanges can be undertaken either during the Fall or Spring semesters, and students will live and study with other domestic and international students at our foreign exchange partner institutions.
+These programs take place during the fall or spring semester, and students enroll at a university abroad for the entire semester or the full academic year.
 Courses are typically taught in English, although some partners have foreign language requirements.
-To ensure courses taken during a semester exchange transfer to UD, students must seek approval by advisors in the Center for International Programs (CIP) as well as their SBA advisor before undertaking an exchange.
+To ensure courses taken during a semester exchange transfer to UD, students must seek approval by advisors in the Office of Education Abroad as well as their SBA advisor before undertaking an exchange.

 Planning for Education Abroad